 The Bible records people’s sins and many evils which it also condemns e.g incest, rape or murder.
 We don’t reject even historical accounts on such basis.
 Therefore, that something “is in the Bible” doesn’t always mean it’s good.
 One must always interpret each verse in the light of its context.
-But this is something the atheist or Muslim won’t dare do because it doesn’t fit with their playbook.
+This is something the atheist or Muslim seldom does because it doesn’t fit with their playbook.
 A Bible scholar succintly explains this incident:

 “The second incident deals with the moral corruption of Israel at the time.
 In terms which paralled the account of Lot’s visit to Sodom (Ge.
 19:5), local Israelites of the tribe of Benjamin attempt to homosexually rape a traveller in the town of Gibeah, before raping a woman instead, who dies from the shock of the attack.
 The woman in question was the concubine of a Levite” (Alister McGrath, NIV Bible Commentary, Hodder and Stroughton, 1996, 95).

 “If a man be found lying with a woman married to an husband, and a man find her in the city, and lie with her.
 Then ye shall bring them both out unto the gate of that city, and ye shall stone them with stones that they die…” (Dt.
 22:22, 24).

 Notice that the heading didn’t match the Bible verses given.
 How on earth is this “against women,” since both the man and woman were to be stoned for the sin of adultery?
 Under the Law, a married woman was expected to scream for help during such assault or it was ruled as consent.